Makes one 30x13cm Cake.

-Preheat the oven to 175°C. Line a 30x40cm baking sheet with parchment paper.
+Preheat the oven to 175 degrees Celsius.
+Line a baking sheet 30x40cm with parchment paper.

-In a large bowl, beat together egg yolks with half of the sugar until pale and fluffy.
-Add heavy cream and yogurt and continue beating until incorporated.
-Beat in melted butter.
-Gradually add flour, mixing until just combined.
+In a large mixing bowl, whisk together the egg yolks and half of the sugar until pale and fluffy.
+Continue to beat in the heavy cream and yogurt until combined.
+Melted butter should be incorporated.
+Mix in the flour gradually until just combined.

-In the bowl of a stand mixer, beat egg whites and salt on high speed until soft peaks form.
-Slowly add the remaining sugar and continue beating until stiff peaks form.
-Gently fold egg whites into the egg yolk mixture in three additions.
+In the bowl of a stand mixer, whip the egg whites and salt until soft peaks form.
+Add the remaining sugar gradually and continue to beat until stiff peaks form.
+In three additions, gently fold the egg whites into the egg yolk mixture.

-Pour batter to onto prepared baking sheet, smooth the surface with a spatula and bake for 10 minutes or until the surface is dry and spongy to touch.
-Cool the cake completely on the baking sheet and remove parchment paper.
+Pour the batter onto the prepared baking sheet, smooth with a spatula, and bake for 10 minutes, or until the surface is dry and spongy to the touch.
+Allow the cake to cool completely on the baking sheet before removing the parchment paper.